theohbrothers/ScheduledTaskManagement/README.md

 # Directory containing .json definition files
 Setup-ScheduledTask -DefinitionDirectory "C:\path\to\definition\directory\" -AsJson

+# Definition objects
+Setup-ScheduledTask -DefinitionObject $objects
 ```

 ## Tips

-- Both `-DefinitionFile` and `-DefinitionDirectory` accept an array of paths.
+- `-DefinitionFile`, `-DefinitionDirectory`, and `-DefinitionObject` accept an array of objects.
 - You can use the `-Verbose` for verbose output.